Call For a Free Case Review

 VA Disability Rating for Cancer

 The Department of Veterans Affairs recognizes several types of cancer in its disability ratings, and some veterans are granted a presumed connection between their service and their illness depending on their type of cancer and when and where they served.
-A cancer VA rating alone or combined with a secondary condition related to the disease or its treatment may make you eligible for additional benefits if you can’t work.
-Veterans Guide can walk you through filing a claim with the VA.
+A veteran with service-connected cancer will receive a 100% rating while the cancer is active and 6 months after being cancer-free

 Veterans diagnosed with cancer were often exposed to hazardous conditions while serving.
 Toxins such as Agent Orange, burn pits, asbestos, and radiation can cause cancer and resulting health problems.
 Veterans who show that their cancer is related to their service are entitled to disability benefits.